This Is Us actress wants to play famous X-Men heroine

 The X-Men are approaching their MCU debut, with news and updates through Marvel productions, interest in casting has grown.

-One of the most important characters of the comic book team, Storm, its live-action version by the fox played by the actress Halle Berry, had great affection from the fans, so the expectation for the new version of the great character.
+One of the most important characters of the comics team is the Storm, its live-action version by the fox played by the actress Halle Berry, had great affection from the fans, so the expectation for the new version of the character is great.

 In a recent post on twitter, the actress Yetide Badaki revealed that she would love to play Ororo Munroe / Storm, it was not the first time that the actress of This is Us showed interest in the character.